 My DIY Fabric Covered Flower Containers to Match Porch Pillows is a repurpose project.

-- Empty cans, cleaned and dried (I used soup cans, empty clean paint cans will work also)
+- Empty cans, cleaned and dried (I used large soup cans)

 - Fabric, amount of fabric depends on how many cans you wish to cover

 - Paint brush for applying Mod Podge

 Mod Podge is a really fun medium to work with.
 It’s grown up glue project fun!
 It is the glue we use for decoupage projects which a fun way to make your own home decor.
 You will find a list of more decoupage projects I have completed for my home below in this post.
 For this project, I used the Outdoor formula of Mod Podge which has the green label.

 Follow the directions on the container for applying the Mod Podge.
 Drying times are pretty quick but you can speed it up by setting your project in front of a small fan if you are in a big hurry.
 I keep a small fan on my work table in the craft room for this purpose.

 Use the can as your guide to cut the length of the can.
 Add about 1 inch to both top and bottom and mark your cut spot using a pencil.

 Now pull the fabric around the can to find your cut spot for the width of the can.
 Leave about a half inch overlap.

 Apply the Mod Podge to the side of the can a little at a time and apply the fabric.
 Take care to keep your pattern straight.

 You should have fabric poking out longer than the can on both the top and bottom.